Betchip/Betchip/doc/init.md

 `rc-update add betchipd`

 ### Upstart (for Debian/Ubuntu based distributions)

+Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
+If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

 Drop betchipd.conf in /etc/init.
 Test by running `service betchipd start` it will automatically start on reboot.